Medical Policy: 08.01.18

 and medical literature becomes available.

-Vertebral axial decompression is a type of lumbar traction that has been investigated as a technique to reduce intradiscal pressure and relieve low back pain associated with herniated lumbar discs or degenerative lumbar disc disease.
+Vertebral axial decompression is a type of lumbar traction/decompression therapy that has been investigated as a technique to reduce intradiscal pressure and relieve low back pain associated with herniated lumbar discs or degenerative lumbar disc disease.

 A pelvic harness is worn by the patient.
 The specially equipped table on which the patient lies is slowly extended, and a distraction force is applied via the pelvic harness until the desired tension is reached, followed by a gradual decrease of the tension.
 The cyclic nature of the treatment allows the patient to withstand stronger distraction forces compared to static lumbar traction techniques.
 An individual session typically includes 15 cycles of tension, and 10 to 15 daily treatments may be administered.
 According to labeled indications from the U.S. Food and Drug Administration (FDA), vertebral axial decompression may be used as a treatment modality for patients with incapacitating low back pain and for decompression of the intervertebral discs and facet joints.